A busy week

 But at the end of the day we all fart because we’re only human.

-When you consider that last year, in Australia alone there was over 20 million scripts written out for anti-depressant and anxiety medication.
 The boardrooms, tents or paddocks I’ve talked in have been pretty much to full capacity, not because I’m an outstanding speaker or incredibly good looking (ha ha) but because there is a great need for information and understanding on the subject.

 To me it’s all about turning a negative into a positive, it’s about facing adversity and coming out the other side.
 It’s about instituting change within the society we live and the places we work so that this, condition, disease, Black Dog, what ever you might call it can be better understood, articulated and dealt with.